 d) accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay;

 The accuracy of data in HOPS is the responsibility of the Data Controller.
-HOPS will intervene and assist users in having inaccurate data or inapproriate data erased and/or corrected when all attempts to resolve this between the client and user have been exhausted (in HOPS's view).
+HOPS will intervene and assist users in having inaccurate data or inappropriate data corrected when all attempts to resolve this between the client and user have been exhausted (in HOPS's view).

 e) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes subject to implementation of the appropriate technical and organisational measures required by the GDPR in order to safeguard the rights and freedoms of individuals

 Data subjects are identifiable from data held in HOPS.
-Informal consultation with clients as to the length of time that various types of information should be stored indicated a 10 year period after the usable date of the information has passed (ie, save rosters for 10 years, user information to be stored for 10 years after the user ceases working for the company).
-This was heavily influcenced by the requirements of compliance with ROGS.
+Informal consultation with clients as to the length of time that various types of information should be stored indicated a minimum of 10 year period after the usable date of the information has passed (ie, save rosters for 10 years).
+This was heavily influenced by the requirements of compliance with ROGS.

 HOPS started storing data for railways in January 2010, so even the oldest data is under 10 years old.
-When data that has been finished with is approaching 10 years old, HOPS will consult with its clients regarding an appropriate deletion policy.
+As HOPS is approaching 10 years old, HOPS is currently consulting with its clients regarding an appropriate deletion policy.
+Early indications from this consultation are for a retention period of less than 10 years for some existing data.
+HOPS will continue to work with all its clients to ensure continuing maturity of data retention policy.

 f) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.